 Risk management is one of the most important areas within every industry and business.
-According to Marketsandmarkets, the global risk analytics market is expected to grow from USD 17.60 Billion in 2017 to USD 35.92 Billion by 2022, at a Compound Annual Growth Rate (CAGR) of 15.3%.
-With the coming of digital era and advent of dynamic technologies, risk management faces significant challenges of ever-rising expectations of businesses and customers, the emergence of new risks, as well as the demand for industry-specific solutions.
+According to Business Insider, the global risk analytics market is expected to grow from USD 17.60 Billion in 2017 to USD 35.92 Billion by 2022 at a Compound Annual Growth Rate (CAGR) of 15.3%.
+With the coming of the digital era and the advent of dynamic technologies, risk management faces significant challenges of ever-rising expectations of businesses and customers, the emergence of new risks, as well as the demand for industry-specific solutions.

 Virtual and Augmented Realities